paketo-buildpacks/blog/content/posts/0004-dotnet-rearchitecture.md

 ## Demo
 It’s easy to get started with the .NET Core Buildpack.
 How easy?
-Let's do a quick demo using a .NET 5 app wih a React frontend.
+Let's do a quick demo using a .NET 5 app with a React frontend.
 In a matter of minutes, we'll have it up and running, **_without ever touching a Dockerfile_.**

 ![Terminal window animation demonstrating use of .NET Core Buildpack](/images/posts/0005/dotnet-demo.gif)